Child's Play Remake Gets 360-Degree VR Teaser, New Buddi Featurette, and Even a Game

 In Child’s Play, a mother gives her son a toy doll for his birthday, unaware of its more sinister nature.
 The cast includes Aubrey Plaza (Parks and Recreation, Legion) as the mother, Karen, Gabriel Bateman (Light’s Out) as her son, Andy, and Brian Tyree Henry (Atlanta) as Greg, a detective who will be investigating the mysterious deaths surrounding the doll.
 Chucky is voiced by the legendary Mark Hamill.

 The film is directed by Lars Klevberg, who is known for his horror film, Polaroid, with a script penned by Quantum Break and Kung Fury 2 writer Tyler Burton Smith.
-KatzSmith Productions’ David Katzenberg and Seth Grahame-Smith (Stephen King's It) are on board as producers with the film slated to arrive in a couple weeks on June 21st, 2019.
+KatzSmith Productions’ David Katzenberg and Seth Grahame-Smith (Stephen King's It) are on board as producers with the film slated to arrive next week on June 21st, 2019.